ksdj55/Voron-v2-Mods/USB Hub mount/README.md

 <img src="UGreenHub.jpeg" />
 This is a USB hub I'm using, I also include a FreeCAD files so you can modify to suit your need.

-Note: Current design is blocking a microUSB power input port on the hub, Some modification is need to use the power in port.
+Note: Current design is blocking a microUSB power input port on the hub, Some modification is need if you want to use the power in port.